 Two weeks later, John was fired by his boss.

 While John is fictional, as well as the story, this situation can happen.
 In fact, new laws in Tennessee basically say that the employer can offer any excuse for firing the employee.
+It’s important to contact a workers’ compensation lawyer Memphis, TN places its trust in before signing any paperwork or agreement related to workers’ compensation benefits.

 While taking worker’s compensation that’s been awarded to you is a way to negate any potential lawsuit you can file against your employer, it’s not immunity against being terminated from your job.